” Nenek moyangku orang pelaut

 “My ancestors are voyagers..they like to sail across the ocean..”
 That is roughly the meaning of the first few lines of an Indonesia children song titled “Nenek Moyangku Seorang Pelaut” composed by Ibu Sud.
 This song was created based on reality – our ancestors are indeed voyagers.

 Indonesia is the country with the largest archipelago in the world, comprising more than 17,000 islands.
 From the information shared by Good News Indonesia that if we spend only one night on each island, we need at least 37 years to explore all the islands.
 Do you still remember the story I told you before about the Bajau people in Torosiaje?
 They sailed from place to place and will only settle down after they found a place that is suitable for them to live – usually near to the sea or even on the sea.

 It is then the Phinisi boats were born, in 1500s.
-Until now, Tana Beru, the boat builder village in Bulukumba, South Sulawesi, is still popular with the Phinisi boat building.
+Until now, Tana Beru, the boatbuilder village in Bulukumba, South Sulawesi, is still popular with the Phinisi boat building.
 All the phinisi boats that we can see sailing around Indonesia are most probably from there.
 Phinisi boat has become the legend of maritime in Indonesia and also the pride of Indonesia.

 • • •